-Or I’ll prepare some sort of meat in bulk (for instance, I’ll make a whole pound of buffalo burgers at once) and wrap some of it in tin foil and stick that in my carry on bag with a banana for later.
+Or I’ll prepare some sort of meat in bulk (for instance, I’ll make a whole pound of lamb burgers at once) and wrap some of it in tin foil and stick that in my carry on bag with a banana for later.
 It’s things like these that save me when I’m starving (and I’m assuming everyone else on the plane is, too) and my options are a one-ounce bag of peanuts or a coke.

 Sign up for our Newsletter